Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 What is the Advantage Network?

-Advantage Network refers to the specific network of UPMC owned hospitals and facilities.
-The Advantage Network applies to the Panther Gold plan only.
-If services are provided at an Advantage Network Facility, you will have 100% benefit coverage after the copayment.
+Advantage Network refers to the specific network of UPMC-owned hospitals and facilities.
+The Advantage Network applies to the Panther Gold Advantage plan only.
+If services are provided at an Advantage Network Facility, you will have the highest level of coverage.

 My PCP or specialist does not have admitting privileges to a UPMC advantage network facility.
 What are my options?

-Under the Gold Plan, if you want the highest benefit level, your doctor can refer you to a specialist who has admitting privileges to an advantage network facility.
-If you decide to go to a UPMC Health Plan network facility that is NOT an Advantage Network facility, but is part of the affiliated UPMC Health Plan network, you will be subject to a deductible and 20% coinsurance.
+Under the Panther Gold plan, if you want the highest benefit level, your doctor can refer you to a specialist who has admitting privileges to an advantage network facility.
+If you decide to go to a UPMC Health Plan network facility that is NOT an Advantage Network facility but is part of the affiliated UPMC Health Plan network, you will be subject to a separate deductible and coinsurance.

 Do I have coverage if I am traveling?

-Under all four plans, you have coverage worldwide if you have a life threatening emergency.
+Under all three plans, you have coverage worldwide if you have a life threatening emergency.
 In medical emergency situations:

 How does the copayment for the diagnostic services work?